+In Central American countries, where this food has a long tradition it is also used in desserts, snacks, or just like popcorn kernels it could be blown and popped.
 To eat it has to be boiled for a moderately long time, thus assuming a gelatinous consistency (like tapioca), so it’s best to cook along with cereals or vegetables.
 After washing, the proportions are 2 parts water to 1 part amaranth and 1 teaspoon of salt, similar to white rice.

 For optimal consistency it’s best not to mix it, but rather let it chill for 10 minutes, to give the beans chance to swell and absorb moisture.

 Here are a couple of recipes using this ingredient that showcase its versatility in both sweet and savory dishes: